-Village of North Aurora Summary of 2017 Village Board Strategic Goals and Objectives Fiscal Year 2020-2021
+Village of North Aurora Summary of 2020 Village Board Strategic Goals and Objectives Fiscal Year 2020-2021

-The Village completed a strategic planning process in 2017 as an update from the prior year goals set by the Village Board.
-The process focused on special areas of discussion this year instead of the broader overview process.
+The Village completed an update to the Village's strategic plan during 2019-20 as an update from the previous goals set by the Village Board.
+The process focused on special areas of discussion this year instead of a broader overview process and assessment..

-At the conclusion of that process six (6) main policy categories were identified in order to categorize the many goals and objectives that were articulated during the strategic planning sessions.
+At the conclusion of that update, six (6) main policy goal categories were confirmed to properly categorize the many goals and objectives that were articulated and confirmed as still being active and relevant.
 Those broad categories are listed below: